-Here is a new transcription for the cello of Paganini‘s “Moto Perpetuo”.
+Here is a new transcription for cello of Paganini‘s “Moto Perpetuo”.
 Originally written for violin, this piece has previously been transcribed, edited and published for cello by at least two cellists: Julius Klengel (1859-1933) and Leonard Rose (1918-1984) and is not only a very enjoyable piece of music but also excellent study material, especially for our fast playing but also at any speed.
 There are several reasons that motivated this new transcription:

 Normally, for the adaptation of virtuoso violin pieces to the cello, we transpose them down, most often by a fifth, but Klengel’s and Rose’s editions both retain the original violin key.
 This places the piece much higher up the fingerboard – and consequently makes it much harder – for cellists than it is for violinists.
 The addition of this high-register difficulty to what is already a difficult, virtuoso piece, is difficult to justify.
 Therefore, apart from an original-key version, the piece is also offered here transposed down both a fourth (into G major) and a fifth (into F major) from the original violin version.
 Both of these transposed-down versions are much easier than any original-key version.

-In the original key (high) version, about 75% of the 2100 notes are in thumbposition (depending on our fingerings and if we use the cellofun fingerings) which makes it an excellent study for working on our thumbposition at any speed (it is much more exciting than Popper’s studies).
+In the original high-key version, 60-65% of the 2100 notes are in thumbposition (depending on our fingerings and if we use the cellofun version or the original version).
+This makes it an excellent study for working on our thumbposition at any speed (it is much more exciting than Popper’s studies).
 In the lower-key version, the proportion of notes played in thumbposition descends to only 17%.
 However, in any key and register, this is a really fun piece to practice for developing our relaxed fast playing.
 For the ordinary cellist, the lower-key versions are definitely more suitable for playing as a concert piece but, surprisingly, the version transposed down a fourth into G major seems to work a lot better (it is considerably easier to finger) than the version transposed down a fifth into F major.

 3: NOTE/OCTAVE CHANGES: